Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 You’ll take the beautiful Kings Canyon Scenic Byway, which connects Grant Grove (west) with Cedar Grove (east).

-The byway is not open during the snowy season, so plan accordingly.
+Note: the byway is not open during the snowy season.

 Along the way, stop at Hume Lake.
 This is technically part of Sequoia National Forest and is not on National Park property, but it’s still a fun visit to stretch your legs and walk around the lake.